Cooksy

 A focused flow that turns saved recipes into grocery ready lists.

-Cooksy brings recipe capture, ingredient review, and meal scheduling into a single, guided experience.
-Instead of manually copying ingredients between apps, users can confirm what they need and send a grocery ready list directly to their preferred store for pickup or delivery.
+Cooksy combines recipe capture, ingredient review, and meal planning into a single, guided flow.
+Instead of manually copying ingredients across apps, users can confirm what they need and send a ready to shop grocery list directly to their preferred store.

 Key Design Decisions include:

-Guided ingredient review to reduce manual effort and missed items
+Guided ingredient review to eliminate missed items and reduce manual effort.

-Clear primary actions that help users move forward with confidence
+Clear primary actions that guide users through each step with confidence.

 Solution